GLOBAL MARKETS-Tech stocks and Canadian dollar flash points as Fed meets

 By John Geddie

-LONDON, June 13 The prospect of the United States, the world's largest economy, raising interest rates and shrinking its mammoth balance sheet reverberated across markets from Toronto to Beijing on Tuesday.
+LONDON, June 13 (Reuters) - The prospect of the United States, the world's largest economy, raising interest rates and shrinking its mammoth balance sheet reverberated across markets from Toronto to Beijing on Tuesday.

 U.S. Federal Reserve policymakers gather in Washington for their two-day meeting against the backdrop of a slide in tech stocks that served as a reminder of how tighter financial conditions may hurt sectors where valuations appear stretched.